AnhCaooo/energy-compliance/privacy-policy/privacy-policy.md

 ## 5. Data Retention

 We retain your account and usage data for as long as your account is active.
-If you delete your account, your personal data will be deleted permanently within a reasonable period.
+If you delete your account, your personal data will be **permanently deleted right away**.

 ---